Electronic and Vibrational Properties of On-Surface Synthesized Gulf-Edged Chiral Graphene Nanoribbons: Results and Discussion

-The molecular structure of \textbf{5} was further confirmed by single crystal X-ray diffraction.
+The molecular structure of \textbf{5} was further confirmed by single-crystal X-ray diffraction.
 Crystals suitable for diffraction measurements were grown by slow vapor diffusion of hexane into a dichloromethane (DCM) solution.
-Structural analysis revealed that the crystals crystallize in the monoclinic P21/n space group.
-Additional details on the synthesis and characterization of the precursor molecules leading to \textbf{5} are provided in the supporting information.
+Structural analysis revealed that compound \textbf{5} crystallizes in the monoclinic P21/n space group.
+Additional details on the synthesis and characterization of the precursor molecules leading to \textbf{5} are provided in the Supporting Information.